acmdas/das_fieldstones/morefieldstones2019.md

 ## Theory and Facts
 Fri, 27 Sep 2019

-“A theory should not attempt to explain all the facts, because some of the facts are wrong””—Francis Crick
+“A theory should not attempt to explain all the facts, because some of the facts are wrong”—Francis Crick